 Salty pretzels combined with sweet chocolate and crunchy caramel?
-Pretty perfect.
+This caramel pretzel bark is pretty perfect.

 I had a moment this weekend where I couldn’t find a recipe on my site.
 I was telling my mom about an amazing caramel bark she should try and then no joke I couldn’t find it.
 If I can’t find something on my site, I can’t even imagine how the rest of the world is supposed to.
 I’ve been talking about fixing my recipe taxonomy for months and I’m realizing I need to stop putting it off.

 It turns out I had saved the recipe under ‘toffee’ but was searching for ‘bark’.
 Wondering what the heck the difference between the two is?
 I gotchu.
 Toffee is a caramel that has been heated up to at least 300 degrees so that it becomes nice and crunchy.
 Bark is a sheet of chocolate, often covered with extras like nuts.
 So basically this is both?
 I feel like there should be a third name that encompasses both.
 Don’t worry, I’ll let y’all know when I find one.

 I’ve been on a pretzel kick lately so the giant bag of mini pretzels that I bought last week didn’t last very long.
 I’m not sure why but I’m pretty horrible at anticipating how long things will last me.
 I have no self control so it’s probably time that I be honest about that with myself and be realistic when buying junk food.